 - For the cake batter, combine the flour, baking soda, baking powder, and salt in a mixing bowl.
 Whisk to combine.

 - Add the softened butter and sugar to the bowl of a stand mixer fitted with a paddle attachment.
 Cream together until light and fluffy, about 3 minutes.
 Mix in the vanilla.
 Add the egg and continue to mix until incorporated, scraping down the sides of the bowl as needed.
 Lastly, mix in the sour cream and orange juice.

 - Add the dry ingredients and mix on low until just incorporated.
-Use a rubber spatula to fold in the strawberries.
+Fold in the fresh strawberries using a rubber spatula.